dafny-lang/dafny/docs/HowToFAQ/Errors-CommandLine.md

 ```

 The `testContracts` option has these alternatives: Externs, TestedExterns.
-The similar option in the new cli is `--test-assumptions`.
+The similar option in the new CLI is `--test-assumptions`.

 ## **dafny: Error: Invalid argument _argument_ to option printIncludes_help_** {#cli_print_includes}